duykhanhtrandev/Vanilla-JavaScript/README.md

-# Vanilla-JavaScript

-My site is live at https://duykhanhtrandev.github.io/Vanilla-JavaScript/
+My site is live at https://duykhanhtrandev.github.io/vanilla-javascript/